Rhode Island Expungement Lawyer

 Your conviction may, however, still be used as a prior offense to increase the severity of a sentence if you commit another crime.
 The expungement law also requires that the conviction still be disclosed in any application for employment in positions that call for special trust, such as law enforcement, the practice of law, or teaching.

 Getting your record expunged or sealed can tricky.
+Contacting a qualified Rhode Island expungement lawyer can help you through the process.
 The processes must comply with the technical requirements of the law.
 Common questions that arise during this process include:

 - How do you get your record?